Xiyue Ge

 With a multicultural background spanning China, the United Kingdom, and the United States, Xi brings a distinctive cross-cultural perspective to the question of how higher education can cultivate creative practitioners — not merely skilled performers, but storytellers and authors of new work rooted in local cultural narratives.
 This inquiry is especially urgent within China's rapidly expanding musical theatre industry, where institutional investment has outpaced the development of culturally grounded original content.

 Her research draws on comparative case studies of programmes in the UK and US, practitioner interviews, and practice-led autoethnographic reflection.
-She has presented internationally at leading conferences in London, New York, and San Diego, and contributes actively to new work development that bridges Chinese cultural storytelling and contemporary musical theatre practice.
+She has presented internationally at leading conferences in London, Warwick, New York, and San Diego, and contributes actively to new work development that bridges Chinese cultural storytelling and contemporary musical theatre practice.

 Research